Updated: Aug 15

-Last month, Lara Spencer, an anchor on Good Morning America reported a story on the 6-year-old Prince George and his school schedule.
+Not too long ago, Lara Spencer, an anchor on Good Morning America, reported a story on the 6-year-old Prince George and his school schedule.
 Included were ballet lessons which the young Prince absolutely loves and Spencer proceeded to laugh through the report stating, “We’ll see how long that lasts.”

 One of the male dancers with the loudest voice on this issue was Travis Wall, So You Think You Can Dance alum and Emmy-nominated choreographer.
-With shows like So You Think You Can Dance and Dancing with the Stars gaining huge popularity in the mainstream, you would assume that the tides are changing for boys in dance classes.
+With shows like So You Think You Can Dance and Dancing with the Stars gaining huge popularity in the mainstream, one can hope that the tides are changing for boys in dance classes.

+Unfortunately though, that’s not always the case.
 It’s safe to say that boys face a lot of opposition in the dance world and many young boys quit by middle school due to the incessant teasing, even if they love it.
-And it seems like the outside world hasn’t changed as much as those of us in the entertainment industry might have hoped.

 Here at PEP, we hire men and women to dance at your events.
-From heartfelt lyrical duets to upbeat jive-style partner work, you’ll see our amazing male dancers hitting the stage at your next party or company meeting.
+From heartfelt lyrical duets to upbeat jive-style partner work, you can see our amazing male dancers hitting the stage at your next party or company meeting.

-We need to support young boys who want to dance – without them, the entertainment community would be empty.
+We think it's vital to support young boys who want to dance – without them, the entertainment community would be empty.
+In short, #boysdancetoo.

 Things You Can Do to Support Young Male Dancers

-- Stand up and speak out against bullying if you see it happening.
-Especially if you have a young child who makes fun of boy dancers, it’s imperative that you teach them that this is bullying and this is not ok.
+Stand up and speak out against bullying if you witness it.
+Especially if you have a young child who makes fun of boy dancers, it’s imperative that you teach them that this is bullying and this is not okay.

-- Hire dancers for your events, meetings, and parties.
-More awareness in people’s everyday lives that boys dance too is an amazing way to see, in real-time, how important male dancers are to the bigger picture in entertainment.
+Hire dancers for your events, meetings, and parties.
+More awareness in people’s everyday lives that men dance too is an amazing way to see, in real-time, how important male dancers are to the bigger picture in entertainment.

-Let’s all do our part to support boy dancers and all that they bring to our communities.
-And to all of our amazing male dancers here at PEP, we stand with you.
-Thank you for dancing!
+Let’s all do our part to support ALL dancers and all that they bring to our communities.
+And to our amazing male dancers here at PEP - Thank you for dancing!